-- 28.1 The Principal must indemnify, defend and hold harmless TasPorts against liability, loss or damage as a result of: - (a) any breach by the Principal or the Shipping Agent of these Terms and Conditions, including but not limited to any breach of clauses 5, 8, 9, 10, 11, 13, 14, 15 and 16; - (b) the Principal's use of TasPorts' property including the property comprising, or on or within, the Land Area, with the exception of fair wear and tear; - (c) claims by any person against TasPorts in respect of personal injury or death, or loss of or damage to any property, as a result of an act or omission by the Principal;
+- 28.1 The Principal must indemnify, defend and hold harmless TasPorts against liability, loss or damage arising out of, or in connection with: - (a) any breach by the Principal or the Shipping Agent of these Terms and Conditions, including but not limited to any breach of clause 5, 8, 9, 10, 11, 13, 14, 15.3, 16, 17 or 25; - (b) the Principal's use of TasPorts' property including the property comprising, or on or within, the Land Area, with the exception of fair wear and tear;

-- (d) claims by any person against TasPorts in respect of loss of use, interruption, delay, obstruction or endangerment in respect of another user's use or intended use of the Port Land or Channel as a result of an act or omission by the Principal; - (e) loss, damage or expense of any kind whatever and however arising in connection with any Contamination or Pollution caused by the Vessel. - 28.2 The Shipping Agent must indemnify, defend and hold harmless TasPorts against liability, loss or damage arising out of, or in connection with: - (a) any breach of clause 7 by the Principal; - (b) any breach by the Principal or the Shipping Agent of these Terms and Conditions, including but not limited to any breach of clauses 4, 8, 9 and 10.
+- (c) claims by any person against TasPorts in respect of personal injury or death, or loss of or damage to any property, as a result of an act or omission by the Principal or the Shipping Agent; - (d) claims by any person against TasPorts in respect of loss of use, interruption, delay, obstruction or endangerment in respect of another user's use or intended use of the Port Land or Channel as a result of an act or omission by the Principal; - (e) loss, damage or expense of any kind whatever and however arising in connection with any Contamination or Pollution caused by the Vessel. - 28.2 The Shipping Agent must indemnify, defend and hold harmless TasPorts against liability, loss or damage arising out of, or in connection with: - (a) any breach of clause 7.1 by the Principal; - (b) any breach of these Terms and Conditions by the Shipping Agent, including but not limited to any breach of clause 4, 7.3, 8, 9, 10, 16 or 17.